RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Introduction

+We argue that two factors are critical for the auto-encoding based pre-training: 1) the reconstruction task must be demanding enough on encoding quality, 2) the pre-training data needs to be fully utilized.
+We propose RetroMAE (Figure \ref{fig:1}), which optimizes both aspects with the following designs.

-$\bullet$ \textbf{Masked auto-encoding}.
-The pre-training follows a novel masked auto-encoding process.
+$\bullet$ \textbf{A novel MAE workflow}.
+The pre-training follows a novel masked auto-encoding workflow.
 The input sentence is polluted twice with two different masks.
-One masked input is used by the encoder, where the sentence embedding is generated.
-The other masked input is used by the decoder; and together with the sentence embedding, the original sentence is reconstructed.
+One masked input is used by encoder, where the sentence embedding is generated.
+The other one is used by decoder: joined with the sentence embedding, the original sentence is recovered via masked language modeling (MLM).

 $\bullet$ \textbf{Asymmetric structure}.
 RetroMAE adopts an asymmetric model structure.
-The encoder is a large-scale transformer, e.g., BERT, which is learned to generate a discriminative embedding for the input sentence.
-In contrast, the decoder follows an extremely simplified structure, e.g., one single layer of transformer, which learns to reconstruct an masked sentence.
+The encoder is a full-scale BERT, which is able to generate discriminative embedding for the input sentence.
+In contrast, the decoder follows an extremely simplified structure, i.e., a single-layer transformer, which is learned to reconstruct the input sentence.

 $\bullet$ \textbf{Asymmetric masking ratios}.
-The encoder's input sentence is masked at a moderate ratio: 15\%, which is the same as the typical MLM strategies.
-However, the decoder's input sentence is masked with a much more aggressive ratio: 50$\sim$90\%.
+The encoder's input is masked at a moderate ratio: 15$\sim$30\%, which is slightly above its traditional value in MLM.
+However, the decoder's input is masked at a much more aggressive ratio: 50$\sim$70\%.